C4813/EVE-Agent-Finder/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Removed non-functional GDPR hook code from previous releases (rollback to v1.2.0); added a GDPR Compliance section to the EVE SSO Settings admin page with exact cookie details (name, category, duration, description) to paste into any cookie consent plugin's manual cookie entry form

 = 1.2.2 =
 * The eaf_char_token SSO session cookie is now registered via the WP Consent API (wp_add_cookie_info), compatible with CookieYes, Complianz, CookieHub, and any other GDPR plugin that supports the standard; no effect if the WP Consent API plugin is not installed